vitaliy-rusinov/OktoberfestFoodDataset/README.md

 # Oktoberfest Food Dataset
 The data was aquired during Schanzer Almfest at Ingolstadt in 2018 by [IlassAG](https://www.ilass.com).
-As a part of a practical at the [Data Mining and Analytics Chair by Prof. Günnemann at TUM](https://www.kdd.in.tum.de) we've been given the task to count objects at checkout.
+As part of the practical at the [Data Mining and Analytics Chair by Prof. Günnemann at TUM](https://www.kdd.in.tum.de) we were given a task to count objects at checkout.
 Therefore we annotated the data with bounding boxes and classes to train an object detection network.
 ![Annotated image](images/example_annotated.png)